Rab Microlight Alpine Jacket - Women's Review

 Our Analysis and Test Results

 The Rab Microlight Alpine can do everything you need it to, from traveling to hitting the trails.
 It's made with recycled materials — recycled 700 fill down and recycled 30D ripstop Pertex nylon with a DWR finish.
-It's of average length with an exaggerated drop hem, weighs 13.5 ounces, and comes with a drawstring stuff sack.
+It's of average length with an exaggerated drop hem and weighs 13.5 ounces.

 Performance Comparison